DEADLINE NOON, FRIDAY, FEBRUARY 3, 2023

-If you’re a young filmmaker, Thea’s got good news for you: we’ve got FOUR scholarships for artists like you!
+If you’re a young filmmaker, Thea’s got good news for you: we have THREE scholarships for artists like you!

-A $2,500 scholarships is available for each of the following categories: Screenwriting, Directing, Cinematography, and Editing.
+A $10,000 first place, $9,000 second place and $8,000 third place scholarships are available for Arkansas high school seniors.
 Scholarships will be awarded to the student's institution of choice, regardless of planned major, GPA or test scores.

 Thea scholarships are open to students who attend public, private, charter or home schools, as well as those who have completed their GED.

-Students entering the Film Scholarship Competition must be graduating seniors of 2020 to be eligible for a Thea Scholarship.
+Students entering the Film Scholarship Competition must be an Arkansas graduating senior of 2023 to be eligible for a Thea Scholarship.

-Films can be any length.
-Submissions need to include a short essay (500 word minimum) explaining your process when creating the film.
+Films can be up to 20 minutes in length..
+Submissions need to include a short essay (500 word maximum) explaining your process when creating the film.
 Each student must describe how the theme is reflected in their film.
-You must also include which category you'd like to be judged in: Screenwriting, Directing, Cinematography, and Editing.

 If a student is in need of assistance submitting a film and the accompanying essay for consideration, please contact Paul Leopoulos at email@example.com or (501) 379-9512 for instructions.
-We also recommend emailing Paul to confirm your registration was received.

 Film judging and screening provided by: